nikic/FastRoute/README.md

 The second parameter to the function is an options array, which can be used to specify the cache file location, among other things.

+CAUTION: You can't cache routes with handlers as Closures.

 ### Dispatching a URI